- I'll Fly Away (Key of A, normal)

 New Strings And A Railroad Spike On My Deering Calico

-On a different note, I just bought some D'Addario banjo XT strings, medium guages: 10, 12, 16, 23 wound and 10 (fifth string).
+On a different note, I just bought some D'Addario banjo XT strings, medium gauges: 10, 12, 16, 23 wound and 10 (fifth string).
 I bought this set of strings because D'Addario advertises that they stay in tune 131% better than regular strings, and for a banjo player staying in tune is a continual challenge.
 I wanted to try the stainless steel 9.5 to .20, but they are unavailable.
-My Deerings banjos seem to sound more resonant with lighter gauge strings.
-The thicker strings tend to sound better for single note playing.
+My Deering banjos seem to sound more resonant with lighter gauge strings, but the thicker strings tend to sound better for single note playing.
+So, there's a trade off.
+Personally, I prefer thicker strings, so I compromise by choosing a gauge somewhere in the middle.
+Dave Hum used heavy gauge strings on his Gibson ESS (low to high: 12, 24, 16, 12, 12).

 I felt ambitious this evening, so I got out my Dremel tool and with a 1/32" drill bit I installed a railroad spike on my Calico banjo for the 7th fret of the fifth string.
 I was a bit nervous drilling a hole into a $4,436 banjo, but it came out well, praise the Lord.
 The key is to plan your work carefully and go slow.
 I wrote a blog with some tips on installing spikes, after completing my Deering Golden Era a couple months ago.
 I took some photos of my finished work on the Calico tonight. ...